mattrussi/gitlab-com-runbooks/docs/ci-runners/macos/resources.md

 This document outlines where most of the resources live in AWS, this can help you know where to look to debug issues.

+Go to [access.md](./access.md) for information on how to access the resources described in this document.

 #### EC2

 - All the VMs found here are in `us-east-1` region.